 We saw that because people had a diverse range of communication abilities the service used various means of communicating with people.
-We saw that these included pictorial methods such as to illustrate activities or menus.
-We saw that people who lived in the home could influence their care by discussion with staff.
+These included pictorial methods such as to illustrate activities or menus.
 The "Listen to me" booklet gave people the opportunity to record a large number of preferences including likes and dislikes, important things and important people and how best to communicate with people depending on their mood.
 People could record their entries in this book either in words or in pictures or both.
-There were periodic meetings with all the people who lived in the home to discuss common issues.

-Primrose Avenue is one of a number of properties provided for small groups of people to live in the community with more independence.
+Elm Cottage is one of a number of properties provided for small groups of people to live in the community with more independence.
 Each location is registered separately with the Care Quality Commission.
 The property is owned by a registered social landlord and rented to the David Lewis Centre.
 This means that the responsibility for upkeep is shared between the housing provider and the David Lewis Centre.
 The people who live in the home are therefore not direct tenants of the social landlord.
-This limits the range of benefits that people can receive.